 Save-Elephants has developed a beehive fence project in Monts de Lam, in the Southwest of Chad.
 The beehive fence project started in 2015 with 50 beehives and 50 dummy hives.
-In 2016 a further 100 hives were erected, and are being paired with 100 dummy hives as per our Elephants and Bees Project manual suggestions.
+In 2016 a further 100 hives were erected, and are being paired with 100 dummy hives as per our Elephants and Bees beehive fence construction manual suggestions.
 The Save-Elephants project collaborates with a local small NGO called A.L.C.P.
-(Association for the Fight Against the Poverty) and its president, Mr Samuel Benou.
+(Association for the Fight Against the Poverty) and its president Mr Samuel Benou.

 The beehive fences have been used on several small holder farms of maize, cotton, ground nuts and sorghum and the farmers have reported that on several occasions the elephants have avoided entering their farms and get angry when confronted by the bees.